Article I: Background

 As students enrolled in the College of Law are preparing for careers in a profession demanding honesty and integrity, the College requires high standards of conduct specific to its students.
 Therefore, The College of Law operates under an honor system and has special additional policies and procedures outlined in an appendix to this document.

-Section 1.04 – Nature of System
+Section 1.04: Nature of System

-Section 1.05 – Jurisdiction
+Section 1.05: Jurisdiction

-The university has jurisdiction over student conduct that occurs on university property, or in connection with official university programs or functions whether on or off university property.
+The University of Illinois has jurisdiction over student conduct that occurs on university property, or in connection with official university programs or functions whether on or off university property.
 The university may, at its sole discretion, exercise jurisdiction over student behavior that occurs off campus and that would violate student conduct policies or regulations in those instances in which the university community’s interest is substantially affected.
 The university discipline system recognizes that not all violations of law affect the interests of the university community.
-Additionally, the university may take disciplinary action for incidents that violate the university’s rules of conduct whether or not such alleged conduct is not prosecuted in the courts.
+Additionally, the university may take disciplinary action for incidents that violate the university’s rules of conduct whether such alleged conduct is not prosecuted in the courts.

-1. the alleged misconduct indicates the student posed or poses a threat to the safety or security of any individual; or
+- the alleged misconduct indicates the student posed or poses a threat to the safety or security of any individual; or